-Project Highway 101 Causeway Reconstruction Project (3149) Summary Vegetated shoreline bioengineering along the Highway 101 Causeway in Wayzata to provide erosion control and enhance shoreline habitat along Lake Minnetonka.
-Flood volume replacement through restoration of a wetland along Jennings Bay in Minnetrista.
-Location Lake Minnetonka Subwatershed along the Highway 101 Causeway and east of Orchard Cove road along Jennings Cove in Minnetrista.
-Description Project Background: The MCWD Comprehensive Plan identifies a lakeshore bioengineering restoration project along Lake Minnetonka.
-Following review of Hennepin County's proposed improvements to CSAH 101, in October 2013 the Board of Managers expressed support for working with Hennepin County to develop a vegetated solution to the Grays/Wayzata Bay Causeway shoreline.
-The Board of Managers reinforced their support for developing a partnership with Hennepin County in December 2013, when they resolved to communicate their commitment to identify shoreline enhancements beyond current regulatory requirements.
-Pursuant to Board resolution, District staff worked closely with the District engineer and counsel to engage with Hennepin County in exploration of feasible enhancements to the Grays/Wayzata Bay shoreline.
-The District and Hennepin County developed a cooperative agreement that allows the District to install and maintain vegetated reinforced soil slopes and related bioengineering and vegetation features along the Grays/Wayzata Bay causeway, with a \$30,000 reimbursement from Hennepin County.
-The District's bioengineering element brought the design into conformance with the requirements of the District's shoreline rule and allowed the District to approve the work without the need to consider a variance.
-For that reason, staff's recommended conditions on MCWD permit 13-460 included a condition requiring that the County enter into an agreement with the District affording the District the ability to do the bioengineering work.
-In January 2014, Hennepin County as a co-applicant with MCWD applied, and was issued, a permit for the linear reconstruction of CSAH 101 between Minnetonka Boulevard and Wayzata Boulevard.
-Through the cooperative agreement between Hennepin County and MCWD, the County provided for the District to implement a shoreline restoration project within the corridor, following road construction.
-This planned work to stabilize Lake Minnetonka shoreline with vegetated reinforced soil slopes (VRSS) will fil
+way 101 Causeway Reconstruction Project (3149) to pr Floor etated shoreline bioengineering along the Highway 101 Causeway in Wayzata ovide erosion control and enhance shoreline habitat along Lake Minnetonka. d volume replacement through restoration of a wetland along Jennings Bay in netrista.
+Minnetonka Subwatershed along the Highway 101 Causeway and east of ard Cove road along Jennings Cove in Minnetrista.
+The laproje improsupp Gray supp Gray supp where enhance resolenga Gray The laproje with bioer with bioer of the then on M an ag bioer laproje ect Background: MCWD Comprehensive Plan identifies a lakeshore bioengineering restoration cot along Lake Minnetonka.
+Following review of Hennepin County's proposed overments to CSAH 101, in October 2013 the Board of Managers expressed ort for working with Hennepin County to develop a vegetated solution to the s/Wayzata Bay Causeway shoreline.
+The Board of Managers reinforced their ort for developing a partnership with Hennepin County in December 2013, in they resolved to communicate their commitment to identify shoreline incements beyond current regulatory requirements.
+Pursuant to Board ution, District staff worked closely with the District engineer and counsel to ge with Hennepin County in exploration of feasible enhancements to the s/Wayzata Bay shoreline.
+District and Hennepin County developed a cooperative agreement that allows District to install and maintain vegetated reinforced soil slopes and related agineering and vegetation features along the Grays/Wayzata Bay causeway, a \$30,000 reimbursement from Hennepin County.
+The District's eDistrict's shoreline rule and allowed the District to approve the work without eed to consider a variance.
+For that reason, staff's recommended conditions ICWD permit 13-460 included a condition requiring that the County enter into greement with the District affording the District the ability to do the nigineering work.
+Inuary 2014, Hennepin County as a co-applicant with MCWD applied, and was d, a permit for the linear reconstruction of CSAH 101 between Minnetonka evard and Wayzata Boulevard.
+Through the cooperative agreement between nepin County and MCWD, the County provided for the District to implement a eline restoration project within the corridor, following road construction.
+This ned work to stabilize Lake Minnetonka shoreline with vegetated reinforced soil are the stabilize Lake Minnetonka shoreline with vegetated reinforced soil are construction."